Michel N'Gom: Reactions

 The death of N'Gom brought about a reaction of great emotion in the world of football.
-PSG's president at the time Francis Borelli said "it is awful, I do not know what to say.
+PSG's president at the time Francis Borelli said, "It is awful, I do not know what to say.
 I have enormous grief.
 It is a tragedy and I cannot believe it, Michel was a very nice boy.
-To find such a horrible death at the age of 25, it is terrible."
+To find such a horrible death at the age of twenty-five, it is terrible."
 All of Paris Saint-Germain's players were saddened by the news of N'Gom's passing.
 In 2010, Jean-Claude Lemoult spoke about when he heard the news; "I learned about his death while we were trying to do the souvenir photo of the France team after having won the gold medal at the Olympic Games in Los Angeles.
 It was a shock, impossible to smile for the cliché in such circumstances."

 Funeral

-Several days after his death, his funeral took place in Conches.
-Players and staff of Paris Saint-Germain were present, and three Parisian players symbolically carried N'Gom's coffin.
-Those players were Luis Fernandez, Dominique Rocheteau, and Boubacar Sarr.
+Several days after his death, his funeral took place in Conches-sur-Gondoire.
+Players and staff of Paris Saint-Germain were present, and three Parisian players, Luis Fernandez, Dominique Rocheteau, and Boubacar Sarr, symbolically carried N'Gom's coffin.
 Borelli took the speaking role in honouring the memory of N'Gom.